Skarżysko-Kamienna: Early history

-In 1173, the knights' congress gathered in Milica village (now the town's district) led by Casimir II The Just.
-Within the Polish Kingdom, Skarżysko was a private village of Polish nobility, administratively located in the Radom County in the Sandomierz Voivodeship in the Lesser Poland Province.
 Around 1885 Kamienna became an important rail junction on the newly built Ivangorod-Dąbrowa Railway.
 The main line of the railway connecting Ivangorod (Dęblin) and Dąbrowa Górnicza ran through the town from north to south, and two branch lines to Ostrowiec Świętokrzyski and Koluszki radiated from the town east and west, respectively.
-This spurred the growth of Kamienna from a village into a sizeable town by 1920, when it had about 20 enterprises employing 1000 workers, as well as railway workshops employing an additional 1000 workers.
+A passenger station, a freight station, a steam locomotive depot and railway repair facilities were built in Kamienna.
+Sawmills were established in Kamienna and Bzin in 1882 and 1919, respectively, and railroad ties were produced there.
+The rail junction spurred the growth of Kamienna from a village into a sizeable town by 1920, when it had about 20 enterprises employing 1000 workers, as well as railway workshops employing an additional 1000 workers.

+During World War I, only sawmills increased their production as the Austrian occupiers conducted overlogging.
+On 1 November 1918, the Poles began disarming the occupying forces, mostly Czechs conscripted into the Austrian army, who surrendered their arms to the Poles without resistance.
+The Poles prevented the Austrians from taking away equipment and rolling stock.